tyl-/PracticeDirectory/README.md

 # Practice Directory

-Started March 15, 2017.

-Practicing in different languages.

-This repository will be a directory to my work.
+This repository will serve as a directory to my practice programs and projects.

 ---